pasikon/pasikon.github.io/_posts/2018-03-04-dockerized-spark-notebook-cassandra.md

 After that restart kernel by `Kernel/Restart` menu, open browser console (F12 ?) to see new dependency being downloaded, also if theres any error it will be displyed there.

-Go to notebook section `Create a keyspace and a table for our test` and you should be able to run all the examples contining creating some schema in Cassandra and writing RDD data there.
+Go to notebook section `Create a keyspace and a table for our test` and you should be able to run all the examples below.
+Its about creating some schema in Cassandra and writing RDD data there.